seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 He can command, lets it straight feel the spur;
 Whether the tyranny be in his place,
 Or in his emmence that fills it up,
-I stagger in:–but this new governor
+I stagger in:--but this new governor
 Awakes me all the enrolled penalties
-Which have, like unscour’d armour, hung by the wall
+Which have, like unscour'd armour, hung by the wall
 So long that nineteen zodiacs have gone round
 And none of them been worn; and, for a name,
 Now puts the drowsy and neglected act
-Freshly on me: ’tis surely for a name.
+Freshly on me: 'tis surely for a name.

 **LUCIO**
 I warrant it is: and thy head stands so tickle on